 In other words, if you plan to install WordPress into a subfolder called “blog” rename the folder containing the extracted WordPress files blog.
 If you plan to install WordPress into the main directory of your domain (called the “root” directory), then there’s no need to rename your folder.

-For more information about choosing your WordPress installation location, see this tutorial:
+For more information about selecting the location of your WordPress installation, see this tutorial:

 You have completed Step #2 of the WordPress manual installation process.
 Let’s now move on to Step #3 …

 Locate the “wp-config-sample.php” file inside the folder containing the WordPress installation files you have extracted …

 Rename this file to “wp-config.php” (to rename the file, click on the file name to highlight it and delete the unnecessary -sample text) …